Transfer Q-learning: Transfer -learning Algorithms for Time-Inhomogeneous MDPs

-As a summary, transferred $Q$-learning differs from transferred supervised learning in the following two aspects.
-First, $Q$-learning is a multi-stage model and for the stage $t$ for $t<T$, we only have partial observations $\br^{(k)}_{t,i}$ and the estimated full responses $\hat{\by}^{(tl-k)}_{t,i}$ contain measurement errors.
-The proposed transferred $Q$-learning enables the benefit of transfer to be shared across stages.
-Second, the estimated full responses $\hat{\by}^{(tl-k)}_{t,i}$ is nonlinear in the estimated parameters $\hat{\btheta}_{t+1}$.
-Our proposal generalizes the existing Trans-Lasso to deal with proximal responses rather than the direct observations of responses.
+The general transfer learning procedure involves two main steps: (i) It begins by estimating a pooled estimator from the combined source re-targeted pseudo data $y_{t,i}^{(tl-k)}$ for $k\in[K]$; (ii) It then estimates the bias using the target pseudo data $y_{t,i}^{(0)}$ and estimated pooled $\hat{Q}$.
+The final estimate $\hat{Q}^{(0)}_{t+1}$ is obtained by debiasing the pooled estimator with the estimated bias.

+The penalty term $\lam_0\cdot p(D)$ serves to enforce the ``small'' difference assumption, while the penalty term $\lam_{\aux}\cdot p(Q)$ prevents overfitting of the pooled $Q^*$ function.

+\textbf{Adaptability of the supervised regression transfer block.} The component of the supervised regression transfer block is designed to be flexible, allowing for seamless substitution with various transfer learning methodologies from supervised learning, contingent upon their assumptions and objectives \citep{tripuraneni2020provable,bastani2021predicting,gu2022robust,li2023estimation}.
+An instance of transfer $Q$-learning with linear $Q^*$ and TransLASSO \cite{li2022transfer-jrssb} is detailed in Section \ref{sec4} and Algorithm \ref{alg-linear}.

-\subsection{Offline-to-Online transfer}
+\subsection{Offline-to-online transfer}

-In this subsection, we introduce the offline-to-online transferred $Q$-learning algorithm.
+Now, we introduce the offline-to-online transfer $Q$-learning algorithm.
 In this context, transfer learning can provide an efficient way to leverage the offline data, including demonstrations for the target task, suboptimal policies and demonstrations for the source tasks.
-Algorithm \ref{alg-online} presents the online transferred $Q$-learning framework based on exploration and then commit (ETC) paradigm.
+Algorithm \ref{alg-online} outlines the online transfer $Q$-learning framework, grounded in the exploration and then commit (ETC) paradigm.